paytonison/hover-zoom/README.md

 ## Features

-- Works everywhere: `@match *://*/*` means any site that exposes images, anchors, or role-based images is eligible.
+- **Works everywhere**: `@match *://*/*` means any site that exposes images, anchors, or role-based images is eligible.
-- Intelligent URL extraction: inspects `src`, `srcset`, parent anchors, background images, and common `data-*` attributes (including JSON blobs and delimited lists).
+- **Intelligent URL extraction**: inspects `src`, `srcset`, parent anchors, `<picture>` elements, background images, and common `data-*` attributes (including JSON blobs and delimited lists).
+- **Smart URL upgrading**: automatically transforms thumbnail URLs to full-size versions by recognizing common patterns (`_thumb` → `_large`, `_small` → `_large`, `/thumb/` → `/large/`, plus platform-specific patterns for Flickr, Google Photos, and width/height-based paths).
+- **Minimum zoom threshold**: only shows the preview if the full-size image is at least 20% larger than the displayed version, avoiding unnecessary previews for images already at full resolution.
+- **Size filtering**: ignores tiny elements (smaller than 32×32px) to avoid showing previews for icons and buttons.
-- Polished presentation: draws an overlay with proper padding, drop shadow, rounded corners, and hides itself when the tab blurs, the pointer leaves, or nothing suitable is found.
+- **Polished presentation**: draws an overlay with proper padding, drop shadow, rounded corners, and hides itself when the tab blurs, the pointer leaves, or nothing suitable is found.
-- Cursor-following preview: positions the preview relative to the pointer while respecting viewport bounds with a configurable margin.
+- **Cursor-following preview**: positions the preview relative to the pointer while respecting viewport bounds with a configurable 18px margin.
-- Sensible performance: ignores true image documents, throttles pointer updates with `requestAnimationFrame`, and bails early when it has already rejected a target.
+- **Sensible performance**: ignores bare image documents, throttles pointer updates with `requestAnimationFrame`, caches rejected targets, and avoids expensive `getComputedStyle` calls unless necessary.
-- Privacy-friendly: no network requests beyond the image you are already hovering, no analytics, and no DOM mutations outside of the single overlay container.
+- **Privacy-friendly**: no network requests beyond the image you are already hovering, no analytics, and no DOM mutations outside of the single overlay container.

 ## Installation